jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Watch the top right view.
 When the red cube is manipulated, LangSAM switches to segmenting the blue cube, then the green cube, and eventually the entire stack of cubes.
 Notably, all the segmentations in the first frame are correct, likely because none of the cubes are occluded by the gripper or stacked.

-For each frame, Grounding DINO outputs multiple box proposals, thesholds them by bounding-box validity and text-alignment, then outputs the box with the highest text alignment score.
-Below is a visualization of the bounding box proposals and scores for the first frame for the prompt "red cube" (post thresholding).
+For each frame, Grounding DINO outputs multiple bounding box proposals, filters them with bounding-box validity and text-alignment score threshold, then outputs the box with the highest text-alignment score.
+Below is a visualization of the filtered bounding box proposals and scores for the first frame for the prompt "red cube".
 The highest scoring box is colored blue.

 {{< figure src="GDINO_alignment_scores.jpg" title="Bounding box proposals  and alignment scores for prompt \"red cube\" from Grounding DINO" >}}